EV Charging Hardware

 AC - Apartment

-Apartment/ Strata and Commercial applications, rely on fitting in and integrating with the existing infrastructure, together with a simple billing solution.
-The Stations need options in single and three phase, tethered cable or socket, wall or pedestal mount, OCPP for load management, security RFID authentication and billing.
+Apartment / Strata and Commercial applications, rely on fitting in and integrating with the existing infrastructure, together with a simple billing solution.
+The Stations need options in single and three phase, tethered cable or socket, wall or pedestal mount, OCPP for Load Management, security RFID authentication and billing.
 As well as Wi-Fi, 3/4G, Ethernet internet connection options.
 Consider the Schneider EVlink Pro AC with LMS

 DC - Less than 80kW